-Do not give COSOPT to anyone else, even if they have the same condition as you.
+Do not give your medicine to anyone else, even if they have the same condition as you.

-Do not stop using COSOPT without first talking to your doctor.
+Do not stop using your medicine or lower the dosage without checking with your doctor.

-If you stop using your eye drops, your eye pressure may rise again and damage to your eye may occur.
+If you stop using your eye drops, your eye pressure may rise again and damage to your eve may occur.